Stoquastic simulations of non-stoquastic superconducting flux circuits: Simulating non-stoquastic flux qubit Hamiltonians: Two qubits

-where $|I_k^{(\pm)}\rangle=|i_1 ... i_{k-1}\rangle \otimes |i_{k}\pm1\rangle \otimes |i_{k+1}...i_n\rangle$, obviating the qubit approximation entirely. \\ {\bf Simulating non-stoquastic flux qubit Hamiltonians.}--- For a macroscopic system, such as a superconducting flux circuit, to be a viable choice as a quantum information device, one must be able to isolate and address a subspace generated by two states per qubit.
+For a macroscopic system, such as a superconducting flux circuit, to be a viable choice as a quantum information device, one must be able to isolate and address a subspace generated by two states per qubit.
 Because of this, rf-SQUIDs have become the cornerstone of modern quantum computing~\cite{fagaly2006superconducting}.
 They can be modeled as an anharmoic oscillator, where the two lowest energy states are spectroscopically accessible through some control process.
 Moreover, these two states can be mapped to an analogous two-level spin system where traditional quantum computing operations may be carried out.
 This is all while being easily fabricated through well understood processes~\cite{fagaly2006superconducting}.
-One such rf-SQUID device, the schematic for which is shown in Fig.~\ref{fig:circuit}, and whose Hamiltonian is given by,

-has been specifically designed to be NStoq in its qubit representation, owing to the novel couplings between the the two qubits (note that $\phi_0=\pi \hbar/e$ with $\hbar = e = 1$ throughout)~\cite{dwaveNonStoq}.
+One such rf-SQUID device, the schematic for which is shown in Fig.~\ref{fig:circuit}, and whose Hamiltonian is given by Eq.~(\ref{sec:theory-eq:N-flux}) for $n=2$, has been specifically designed to be NStoq in its qubit representation, owing to the novel couplings between the the two qubits (note that $\phi_0=\pi \hbar/e$ with $\hbar = e = 1$ throughout)~\cite{dwaveNonStoq}.

 We present here a detailed study of how the method outlined in the previous section can be used to simulate this circuit efficiently.

 The values of the fixed parameters in the above Hamiltonian are given in Table~\ref{table:params}.